Geolm/ToodeeSculpt/README.md

 * anti-aliasing based on sdf
 * uses the metal API (until sokol_graphics supports gpu-driven features, nudge nudge)

+More details to come in the documentation.

 ## Planned Dev

 * more primitives : arc, pie
 * export to PNG, shadertoy shader
 * editor : multiple selection, copy/paste, zoom
 * save/load

+## How to build
+### Prerequisite
+* a macOS dev environment (xcode tools)
+* glfw installed via homebrew
+* cmake
+### Compilation
+* open a terminal in the folder
+* cmake .
+* cmake --build .
+* ./ToodeeSculpt

+It only has been tested on a M2 Max running macOS 12.7.1